 7.Perform a kind act

 If you find yourself overwhelmed with bad news, consider turning off the TV and doing something to make the world better.
 It doesn’t have to be a grand gesture.
-It can be as simple as helping a friend move or donating some old clothes to charity.
+It can be as simple as helping a friend with shopping or donating to a local food bank, when possible. .

 Unplug periodically from news and social media.
 Take at least one day a month to be free of electronics.
 Allow yourself a different perspective.